 Students are responsible for meeting all listed prerequisites before enrolling in a class.
 Freshmen will take mostly 100-level courses.
 No more than eight (8) 200-level credits per term will be allowed without administrative approval.
 No 300- or 400-level courses will be allowed without appropriate permission.
 Sophomores may select any level if prerequisites are met.
-Juniors and seniors may not take 100-level courses without permission from the Vice President for Advising or the Assoc.
+Juniors and seniors may not take 100-level courses without permission from the Assoc.
 Dean for Academic Affairs.

-The college reserves the right to change instructors or cancel or otherwise change courses should conditions require.
+The university reserves the right to change instructors or cancel or otherwise change courses should conditions require.
 However, every attempt is made to maintain the schedule as published.
-In order to more evenly distribute students between various sections of courses, the college also reserves the right to move a student to a different section of a course provided there are not course conflicts.
-If a student has any other types of conflicts (i.e., work, athletics, music rehearsal, etc.) he/she will need to get approval from the Associate Dean for Academic Affairs to maintain the original schedule.
+In order to more evenly distribute students between various sections of courses, the university also reserves the right to move a student to a different section of a course provided there are not course conflicts.
+If a student has any other types of conflicts (i.e., work, athletics, music rehearsal, etc.) they will need to get approval from the Associate Dean for Academic Affairs to maintain the original schedule.